vanjoe/ORCA/README.md

 The ice40ultra directory contains a Lattice iCEcube2 project that targets the iCE5LP4K chip.

-The sf2plus directory contains a Microsemi Libero project that targets the SmartFusion2 M2S150-FC1152 chip.

 In addition to these example system we provide a system (in the sim directory) for use in debug and automated tests using Modelsim.
 We use Intel QSYS to help maintain these systems and generate interconnect.
 The example systems can be